 Residency

 Welcome!
-The Department of Obstetrics and Gynecology at the University of Wisconsin School of Medicine and Public Health offers a four-year ACGME-accredited postgraduate training program based at the University of Wisconsin Hospitals and Clinics (UW Health).
-There are 28 residents in the program, 7 per class.
+The Department of Obstetrics and Gynecology at the University of Wisconsin School of Medicine and Public Health offers a four-year, ACGME-accredited postgraduate training program based at the University of Wisconsin Hospitals and Clinics (UW Health).
+There are 28 residents in the program, seven per class.
 We are proud to train and educate our residents in a nationally-ranked Department at a world-class university medical center in one of the best places to work and live, alongside faculty who share in a mission to provide exceptional health care to our community.

 Outstanding clinical training is the bedrock of our residency program.
 We boast exceptional surgical volume, high-volume obstetrics, and the full breadth of subspecialty clinics.
 All areas of our clinical and educational missions provide our residents with a robust and comprehensive training experience.

 What makes us stand out?
 We are committed to training our residents to become physicians capable of providing highly skilled, evidence-based and compassionate care to all – and we think outside the box.
-Our residency program offers a Global Health Track, a Rural Residency Program, and a carefully structured and highly successful resident research curriculum.
+Our residency program offers a Global Health Track, a Rural Residency Track, and a carefully structured and highly successful resident research curriculum.
 We are additionally proud to offer:

 • Diversity, equity, inclusion and anti-racism education, mission and programming